 Solar carports are overhead canopies built to cover parking areas and are distinct from panels installed onto a pre-existing carport structure.
 What makes solar carports unique is that they do not require a roof or surface that the solar panels must attach to.
 This is absolutely different from installing solar panels on an existing carport that already has a built-in roof.
 Solar carports are customized to include solar panels in their structure.
 The panels themselves serve as a dual-purpose solution for both covering the owner’s vehicle and for producing clean energy.

 Both grounds mounts solar and solar carports eliminate the need for a surface on which the panels could be mounted.
 The primary difference between a solar carport and a typical ground mount installation is that carports are taller in order to make space for a car to park.
 Otherwise, the two are quite similar and each offers the benefit of allowing installers to orient the panels at the most optimal angle for sunlight exposure.

 Solar carport structures

 Solar carports are customized to include solar panels in their structure, they are essentially taller ground-mounted solar panels.
 Solar carports are simply lifted high enough so that a vehicle can fit below.

-The great advantage of solar carports and solar patio covers that can offer a more efficient use of space than ground-mounted panels.
+The great advantage of solar carports and solar patio covers is that can offer more efficient use of space than ground-mounted panels.

 Video demonstrates the basic structure of a solar carport.

 The differences between comparing commercial and residential carports

 Today, solar carports are much more popular in the U.S. commercial sector than in residential markets.
 Many businesses have embraced the idea of installing massive solar canopies for parking lots.